Moirang

-There are 12 Gram Panchayats in this block.
+There are 12 Panchayats in this block.

 History

-Epic cycles of incarnations & the Khamba Thoibi
+Epic cycles of incarnations and the Khamba Thoibi

-Historically, the town of Moirang is famous for the ancient temple of the deity, Thangching (Thangjing) and the legendary love story of "Khamba Thoibi".
-In a village named Ngangkhaleikai, the old cloth used by Khamba and Nongban are still preserved.
-The epic story of "Khamba-Thoibi" begins between a beautiful princess name Thoibi daughter of Wangon Ningthou Chingkhu Naha Telheiba, and an orphan man named Khuman Khamba.
-Khamba was raised up by her own sister when both their parents died when they were very young.
-Khamnu used to go around the village for pounding grain and lend a hand to others household works at her young age.
-In return she fed her brother from the less amount of grain that others paid in gratitude of helping to their household works.
+Historically, the town of Moirang is famous for the ancient temple of the deity Thangching (Thangjing) and the legendary love story of "Khamba Thoibi".
+In a village named Ngangkhaleikai, the old cloth used by Khamba and Nongban is still preserved.
+The epic story of "Khamba-Thoibi" begins between a beautiful princess name Thoibi, daughter of Wangon Ningthou Chingkhu Naha Telheiba, and an orphan man named Khuman Khamba.
+Khamba was raised by her sister after both their parents died when they were very young.
+Khamnu used to go around the village to pound grain and lend a hand to others' household work at her young age.
+In return, she fed her brother from the lesser amount of grain that others paid in gratitude for helping with their household work.

 Powerful clan

 In ancient times, the king of Moirang was considered as the most powerful among the seven clan kings of Manipur.
 Till the end of Khamba-Thoibi era the Burmese King paid the annual war reparations money to the Moirang king.